aquaman48/Android-Apps/Button-Uses/BUTTONS.md

 ## Catlina Island Express App

 This application uses a button as well but, in a different way.
 Here once the button is clicked then we see the result of the price of the ticket per number specified by user.
+Also, there is a use of a drop down list as well.
+This one was interesting with using Java in the background to complete the calculations.

 ![Main](https://github.com/aquaman48/Android-Apps/blob/main/Screenshots/Catalina-Island-Express/Catalina_Ferry_Before.PNG) ![After](https://github.com/aquaman48/Android-Apps/blob/main/Screenshots/Catalina-Island-Express/Catalina_Ferry_After.PNG)